From Dauphin, Manitoba

 - two Italian Silver Medals for Military Valour,

-- the French Croix de guerre.
+- the French Croix de Guerre.

 He died in 1930 when he lost control of his Fairchild KR-21 biplane trainer during a demonstration flight near Ottawa, Ontario.

-Dauphin is a city in Manitoba situated in the heart of most spectacularly scenic region known as the Parkland.
+Dauphin is a city in Manitoba situated in the heart of the most spectacularly scenic region known as Parkland.
 It is a warm and welcoming community surrounded by rich, productive farmland, natural beauty and a myriad of opportunities for outdoor recreation.

-The nearby lake was given the name “Dauphin” by the explorer Pierre Gaultier de Varennes, sieur de La Vérendrye in 1741 in honour of the heir to the French throne.
+The nearby lake was given the name “Dauphin” by the explorer Pierre Gaultier de Varennes, Sieur de La Vérendrye in 1741 in honour of the heir to the French throne.